smithfarm/ceph/doc/dev/index.rst

 Architecture
 ============

-Ceph is a collection of components built on top of RADOS and provide services (RBD, RGW, CephFS) and APIs (S3, Swift, POSIX) for the user to store and retrieve data.
+Ceph is a collection of components, built on top of RADOS, that provide services (RBD, RGW, CephFS) and APIs (S3, Swift, POSIX) for the user to store and retrieve data.

-See :doc:`/architecture` for an overview of Ceph architecture.
+See the separate :doc:`/architecture` article for an overview of Ceph architecture.
 The following sections treat each of the major architectural components in more detail, with links to code and tests.

 ..
 FIXME The following are just stubs.
 These need to be developed into detailed descriptions of the various high-level components (RADOS, RGW,